 The Occupational Therapy Program also offers a variety of continuing education courses throughout the year and discounts are given to Fieldwork Educators and Capstone Mentors.
 These discounts are only for a course offered by the Occupational Therapy program.
 The program cannot discount courses offered by other divisions within the university.
 Information on upcoming courses is sent to facilities on a periodic basis.
-If facilities have specific topics of interest please forward this information to the NSU OTD program through the Clinical Education Team, OTDTampa@nova.edu, or Dr. Christina Kane, Doctoral Capstone Coordinator, (813) 574-5358, ckane1@nova.edu.
+If facilities have specific topics of interest please forward this information to the NSU OTD program through the Doctoral Capstone Coordinator, (813) 574-5358, ckane1@nova.edu.